viltgroup/bucket-restore/README.md

 A program that does point in time restores for buckets in Amazon Web Services (AWS) S3 and Google Cloud Platform (GCP) Storage.

+`brestore` restores the state of objects in a bucket to a given point in time.
+This works by checking the current version (AWS) or generation (GCP) of the objects and comparing it to the version/generation at the point in time given.
+Then brestore will perform the necessary action on the objects to ensure they are at the desired state.
+It's highly recommended to use brestore with object versioning activated. brestore will work on buckets without object versioning activated, but with limited functionality.

 ## Features

 * Rollback objects in a bucket to a previous state.